-The Fifth Circuit's own reasoning undermines its putative conclusion that the condition was imposed based on implied, case-specific findings.
-The court expressly observed that the Sentencing Commission recommends a nearly identically worded condition as a standard condition of supervised release.
+The Fifth Circuit's own reasoning in Payton only underscores that the condition would have been upheld regardless of purported case-specific factors.
+In Payton, the Fifth Circuit specifically noted with seeming approval that the Sentencing Commission recommends a nearly identically-worded condition as a standard condition of supervised release.
 Payton, 959 F.3d at 657-658; see USSG § 5D1.3(6).
-The Commission views the challenged condition as a default non-mandatory condition that should be imposed regardless of the particular circumstances.
+It further observed that the Commission views the challenged condition as a default non-mandatory condition that should be imposed regardless of the particular circumstances.
 Compare USSG § 5D1.3(c) ("[t]he following 'standard' conditions are for supervised release"); with USSG § 5D1.3(d) ("[t]he following 'special' conditions are recommended in the circumstances described and, in addition, may otherwise be appropriate in particular cases").
-Additionally, the court below observed that preprinted judgment form used by district courts already contains the similarly-worded visitation condition recommended by the Guidelines.
+Finally the court pointed out that the preprinted judgment form used by district courts already contains the similarly-worded visitation condition recommended by the Guidelines.
 Payton, 959 F.3d at 658 (citing Admin.
 Office of the U.S. Courts, AO 245 B, Judgment In a Criminal Case).
+These reasons suggest categorical approval of the condition, even though the court purportedly approved the condition for case-specific reasons.
+See Payton, 959 F.3d at 658.

-Counsel is unaware of any criminal judgment in the Northern District of Texas that does not include some version of the visitation condition at issue here.
-To Counsel's knowledge, the condition is imposed in every case in the district.
-Absent intervention of this Court, it will continue to be a default condition routinely imposed on defendants in the Northern District of Texas and elsewhere.
+Absent intervention of this Court, a visitation condition with no temporal or geographic parameters will continue to be a default condition routinely imposed on defendants in the Northern District of Texas and elsewhere.
 The Court should grant certiorari and resolve this disagreement among the circuits.
 See Sup.
 Ct.
 R. 10(a).